AwkwaBear/quartz/content/Misc GitHub Projects/Quantum Gas Lattice Algorithm Simulator.md

 - [Github Repo](https://github.com/uh-quantumcomputing/UH_QLGA_Simulator)
-# Quantum Lattice Gas Algorithm Simulator

-NOTE: This project is still in a work-in-progress state.

-This software aims to simulate quantum lattice gas algorithms using graphics processing units.
+This software simulates quantum lattice gas algorithms using graphics processing units.

 We have included copies of PhD dissertations from Steven Smith and Jasper Taylor in the References folder.
-These can be used as references for both the modeling methodology and inplementation.
+These can be used as references for both the modeling methodology and implementation.

 ## Prerequisites
 Hardware: